-Government will take action to diversify and encourage the establishment of viable production units of selected key export crops which will have a direct market link with industry to facilitate agro-processing for more value adding.
+Government, in collaboration with the private sector, will take action to diversify and encourage the establishment of viable production units of selected key export crops which will have a direct market link with industry to facilitate agro-processing for more value adding.
 Key crops, apart from tobacco, such as cotton, cassava and soya beans have been selected on the basis of their high productivity by smallholder farmers and that the crops could easily be processed into a number of products.
 These crops also have high export marketing prospects.
 It is envisaged that crop specific associations of these crops will be formed in areas with high comparative production advantage.
-To kick-start the process, Government will encourage the introduction of schemes to provide loans to the associations.
+Government will then provide start-up material (such as seeds) to these groups.